Planting Plants that Attract Birds

 - If possible, plant your sunflowers (in full sun) where you can easily see them, so that you can watch the birds dining on them.

-- You can save sunflower seed for the winter by putting each seed head into a grocery back and tying around the stem.
+- You can save sunflower seed for the winter by putting each seed head into a grocery bag and tying around the stem.
 Make sure to leave some of the flower heads uncovered so that the hungry birds will not be driven to peck through the paper.
 When the seed heads have dried, cut them from the stems and store them in a metal container so that rodents won't get into them.
 In winter, you can wire the seed head to a tree or a feeder for the chickadees, cardinals, goldfinches and blue jays to enjoy.

 Other garden flowers treasured by birds love include: